-Saving money is a challenge, especially in the high inflation of 2022.
+Saving money is a challenge, especially in the high inflation of the current administration.
 The money seems to (and does) build up slowly and the temptations (or need) to cheat and spend rather than save are like dieting temptations, easy to find and hard to resist.
 Here are a few practical ideas to keep your savings increasing and to help you hold the line on spending.
 When you save on one of the ideas here, save the money toward an emergency savings account, your retirement or a special trip and vacation.

 Try these ideas and save:

-1. Your car insurance rises every year even though your car is older and is worth less.
+1. Your car insurance rises every year even though your car is older and is very likely worth less.
 You would think at least the collision coverage would decrease since your car is a year older and worth less.
 No!
 But it will, if you decide to shop around at least every three years.
 You may not want to decide based upon premium cost alone, because there is a lot to be said about receiving good service; but if money is tight, shop around.

 2. If you have emergency savings, go with high deductible collision coverage.
 You can save a lot that way.
 I will admit it may cost you if you have an at fault accident, but if you go several years without an accident or if the other guys has no coverage and no money, your savings will far exceed the amount of your deductible.
 If you don’t have an emergency savings fund, start one now.

 3. Shop your homeowners coverage as well.
 Those premiums tend to rise more than the value of your home.
 For some reason, the premiums never seem to decrease.
 Home insurers, like car insurers, count on you not wanting the hassle of changing carriers.
 But beware of the risk of having to be subjected to a Four Point inspection and possibly have to replace your roof.
 Many insurers will not start insuring your home without a careful inspection or with a roof older that 12-14 years.